edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingMQTTDevice.md

 // CommandHandler receives commands and sends response to MQTT broker
 // 1.
 Receive the reading request, then return the response
 // 2.
-Receive the put request, then change the device value subscribe( "CommandTopic" , (topic, val) => {
+Receive the set request, then change the device value subscribe( "CommandTopic" , (topic, val) => {
     var data = val;
         if (data.method == "set") {